rosekantor/rosekantor.github.io/_posts/2020-04-11-decontaminating-amplicon-seq-data.md

 ![Fig 2]({{ site.url }}/images/lysobacter_pos_control.png)
 Figure 2.
 Lysobacter ASV in positive controls.
 Heatmap made with Phyloseq.

 As with the first dataset, published methods for data decontamination failed to pick up all the major contaminants I knew were present by visual inspection (there is still plenty of room for new statistical methods in this field!).
-My rigorous decontamination method with DESeq2 removed some important ASVs from high-biomass samples that had cross-contaminated into controls.
+My rigorous decontamination method with `DESeq2` removed some important ASVs from high-biomass samples that had cross-contaminated into controls.
 This happened because these ASVs were from tertiary wastewater, and weren’t present in enough of the other samples to be statistically significantly enriched in samples over controls.
 To get around this, I opted to group samples by location and compare each group to the full set of controls, identifying ASVs that were significantly enriched in that sample location as “true” ASVs.
 The full “true” set included all ASVs that were “true” in any sample type and ASVs not found in any control.

 ## Conclusion
 The decontamination process has underscored for me how important it is to have one’s eyes on the data, to play with the data, and to test both published and new methods on the data.
 As with most sequencing-based bioinformatics, but especially with decontamination, there is no out-of-the box solution that will work for every dataset.
 I think exploration and creativity are essential to science, even if we are sometimes taught that they are “unscientific”.
 In publications, we only see the final results, but the process behind them is sometimes oversimplified.
 The risk here is that labs taking up microbiome work for the first time will assume that the work is as easy as copying someone else’s methods.
 Sharing what happens behind the scenes takes guts, and I hope we can encourage each other to do this more often.
 It is important for advancing our field.

 ## References
 Davis, N. M., Proctor, D. M., Holmes, S. P., Relman, D. A., & Callahan, B. J. (2018).
 Simple statistical identification and removal of contaminant sequences in marker-gene and metagenomics data.
-Microbiome, 6(1), 1–14. http://doi.org/10.1186/s40168-018-0605-2
+Microbiome, 6(1), 1–14. <http://doi.org/10.1186/s40168-018-0605-2>

 Eisenhofer, R., Minich, J. J., Marotz, C., Cooper, A., Knight, R., & Weyrich, L. S. (2019).
 Contamination in Low Microbial Biomass Microbiome Studies: Issues and Recommendations.
-Trends in Microbiology, 27(2), 105–117. http://doi.org/10.1016/j.tim.2018.11.003
+Trends in Microbiology, 27(2), 105–117. <http://doi.org/10.1016/j.tim.2018.11.003>

 de Goffau, M. C., Lager, S., Salter, S. J., Wagner, J., Kronbichler, A., Charnock-Jones, D. S., et al. (2018).
 Recognizing the reagent microbiome.
-Nature Microbiology, 3(8), 851–853. http://doi.org/10.1038/s41564-018-0202-y
+Nature Microbiology, 3(8), 851–853. <http://doi.org/10.1038/s41564-018-0202-y>

+Kantor, R. S., Miller, S. E., & Nelson, K. L. (2019).
+The Water Microbiome Through a Pilot Scale Advanced Treatment Facility for Direct Potable Reuse.
+Frontiers in Microbiology, 10, 993. <http://doi.org/10.3389/fmicb.2019.00993>

 Karstens, L., Asquith, M., Davin, S., Fair, D., Gregory, W. T., Wolfe, A. J., et al. (2019).
-Controlling for Contaminants in Low-Biomass 16S rRNA Gene Sequencing Experiments. mSystems, 4(4), e00290–19. http://doi.org/10.1128/mSystems.00290-19
+Controlling for Contaminants in Low-Biomass 16S rRNA Gene Sequencing Experiments. mSystems, 4(4), e00290–19. <http://doi.org/10.1128/mSystems.00290-19>

 Salter, S. J., Cox, M. J., Turek, E. M., Calus, S. T., Cookson, W. O., Moffatt, M. F., et al. (2014).
 Reagent and laboratory contamination can critically impact sequence-based microbiome analyses.
-Bmc Biology, 12(1). http://doi.org/10.1186/s12915-014-0087-z
+Bmc Biology, 12(1). <http://doi.org/10.1186/s12915-014-0087-z>

 Fierer, N., Henley, J., and Gebert, M. (2018).
-Garbage in, garbage out: Wrestling with contamination in microbial sequencing projects. http://fiererlab.org/2018/08/15/garbage-in-garbage-out-wrestling-with-contamination-in-microbial-sequencing-projects/
+Garbage in, garbage out: Wrestling with contamination in microbial sequencing projects. <http://fiererlab.org/2018/08/15/garbage-in-garbage-out-wrestling-with-contamination-in-microbial-sequencing-projects/>